-Most families will get a positive outcome from the MASO process.
+The majority of families have a positive outcome from the MASO process.
 Early knowledge of your child's needs will help services to prepare for your child's arrival overseas and ensure continuity of education, health and social care provision.
 You will only be advised not to take up an overseas posting when there is clear evidence that the resources to meet your child's essential needs cannot be made available overseas.